6 ways to improve accessibility in elearning

 Elearning accessibility is about reaching everyone in the workforce so no one misses out on training opportunities.
 Organisations also have a legal duty to make ‘reasonable’ adjustments to ensure online content is accessible for people with disabilities.

-With no specific industry guidelines for elearning accessibility, standards can vary greatly but there are some straightforward ways to make elearning courses work for all employees.
+With no specific industry guidelines for creating elearning course accessibility, standards can vary greatly but there are some straightforward ways to make elearning courses work for all employees.

 It’s estimated that around 20.8% of the working age population in the UK has a disability – that’s more than 8 million people.
 So if elearning is not designed with accessibility in mind, it is rendered useless for around a fifth of the workforce.
 It’s a compelling business argument for embracing accessibility in elearning, aside from the legal and moral responsibilities of employers.